 - What is one of the wildest, most adventurous things you have ever done with your partner?
 Talk about it.

 - Think about the promises (both broad and specific) that you want to make to your partner, your relationship, and your family, but make sure you can keep them.

-I’m a sucker for evidence-based anything, vows included.
+I’m a sucker for science and evidence-based anything, including personal wedding vows.
 Luckily there is a whole field dedicated to the study of romantic relationships.
 So if you love science as much as I do, you may want to take these research-based wedding vows to heart.